 Welcome back to the Beginner Basics Crochet Class!
 The previous lesson covers how to create a double crochet stitch.
 Lesson 6 teaches you how to read a crochet pattern.
 At the end of this lesson you will know all the parts that make up a crochet pattern, what they mean, and how to stitch from the pattern.

-(You can find Lesson 1 However, if you’re anything like me… you’ll forget about this Beginner Basics Crochet Class as soon as your kid (or fur baby) needs a snack.
+You’re in the right place!
+This is Lesson 6 of the Beginner Basics Crochet Class.
+(You can find Lesson 1 here to start from the beginning.)
+However, if you’re anything like me… you’ll forget about this Beginner Basics Crochet Class as soon as your kid (or fur baby) needs a snack.
 Here’s what you can do to help you remember.